micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 ![right fit](../images/renre-architecture-zoomed.png)

-During very large job runs we would occassionally see large slow downs and sometimes rate limit errors in some jobs.
+During very large job runs we would occassionally see inexplicable slow downs and sometimes rate limit errors

 This prompted the question:

-> "Are we triggering a lot of AWS request retries?"
+> "Are we triggering a lot of S3 request retries?"

+^ This could also equally apply to Kinesis or SQS or other APIs

 ---